tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ### 2.1.
 Proper form

-#### 2.1.1.
+You may:
-You may use the wordmarks as a proper name (e.g. “Community is great”) or as an adjective (e.g. “the Community projects are awesome”).
+* use the wordmarks as a proper name (e.g. “Community is great”) or as an adjective (e.g. “the Community projects are awesome”).
 This includes any of the official translations and transliterations of the Community marks.

-#### 2.1.2.
+* use Community wordmarks in their full form and properly capitalized (e.g. "`[insert example of community wordmark]`").

-You may only use Community wordmarks in their full form and properly capitalized (e.g. “`[insert example of community wordmark]`”).
-You may not abbreviate them or combine them with other words (e.g. not “`[insert example of abbreviation like "Wiki"]`").
-But you can use the marks in any form on the Community projects.
+You may not:

-#### 2.1.3.
+* abbreviate the wordmarks or combine them with other words (e.g. not "`[insert example of abbreviation like "Wiki"]`").
-You may create remixes of the Community logos on the Community projects.
-But outside the Community projects, the logos should not be modified without separate permission from the Trademark steward.
+* modify or remix the logos without permission from the Trademark steward.
 We need to make sure that the logos remain distinctive from other marks.

 ### 2.2.
 Notice or trademark symbol
 When reasonable, please include this notice when you use a mark outside of the Community projects: